+This is true education for environment.
 Taking Earth Kids into the garden opens up doors to learning about the soil, earthworms, water and the water cycle, photosynthesis, compost, the carbon cycle, the life cycle of a plant, pollination, insects, growing vegetables, permaculture, companion planting, health issues, nutrition and more.

 I am blown away by the gardens some of the Earth Kids tried so hard to create!
 Well done little gardeners.
 Presentation was also top-notch as you did your best to make me gorgeous Powerpoint Presentations!
 Let’s take a look at the best gardening projects…